loganmcbroom/Flan/README.md

 # Usage
 The classes Audio and PVOC represent all the main algorithms in flan.
 They inherit buffer functionality from AudioBuffer and PVOCBuffer.
 The Function class and its children allow a great deal of freedom in passing functions (usually in the form of lambdas) in place of constants when calling Audio and PVOC methods.
 Some basic Audio synthesis functions are found in Synthesis.h.
-Most other usages can be found in the documentation, here: https://codedocs.xyz/loganmcbroom/flan/

-Codedocs is having trouble updating at the moment.

 Any questions on installation or usage can be directed to: